Right Ginza: Book 18

 Book 18 contains a chronology of the world plus an apocalypse.
 It gives a duration of 480,000 years to the world.
 Abraham, Noah, and Jesus are mentioned in the book.
 It also contains lists of Pishdadian, Kayanian, Parthian, and Sasanian kings and mentions the Arab conquest of Persia.
 (The Al-Saadi edition includes only the deluge account, which it numbers 19.)
 123 paragraphs in Gelbert (2011).

+Also known as the Book of Kings, it has been translated at least seven times.
+The Book of Kings was translated into a modern European language when Schulim Ochser published a German translation in 1906.
+A critical edition was published by Häberl (2022).

+Book 18 is attributed to the Mandaean scribe Yahya Sam bar Sarwan.
+The book can be thematically divided into four parts: